QUT-Motorsport-Admin/QUTMS_ChassisController_AVR/software/QUT_ChassisControler/README.md

 This file will cover the spec & implimentation for the new chassis controller software.
 This version of the software is V2, taking over the older software written by Julius in 12/2016.

+## Conventions

+### Naming

+All of the functions that are/will be coded for the project should be `<module>_<name>`.
+This way all operations are inherently namespaced and wont cause conflict.
+It will also mean that code will be instantly more readable.

 ## Spec

 ### Processes

 #### Main

 #### StartUp